 “ We talk too much of black art when we should be talking about art, just art.
 Black composers must be free to write rondos and fugues, not only protest songs.
 I use Ellington and I want to use more of his music, but it’s music.”

-With these words in an interview in 1971, Alvin Ailey the African- American dancer and choreographer pointed out his opinion concerning the universality of art regardless of race, ethnicity and convictions.
+With these words in an interview in 1971, Alvin Ailey, the African- American dancer and choreographer, talked about the universality of art regardless of race, ethnicity and convictions.
 He embraced this idea during his life, having himself grown up in times of racial segregation.

-In 1960 he made one of his first choreographies, Revelations, a work that describes his faith in God and focuses on surviving slavery.
+In 1960 he made one of his first choreographies, Revelations, a work that described his faith in God and focused on surviving slavery.

 Ailey provided the American dance stage with a new perception of what dance is.
-His humanistic vision being that dance is for everyone, added to the cultural heritage of the world.
-He choreographed more than 50 dance pieces, most of them, if not all, inspired from his personal life.
+His humanistic vision that dance is for everyone, added to the cultural heritage of the world.
+He choreographed more than 50 dance pieces, most of them, if not all, inspired by his personal life.

 Today the school is widely known and respected and it has gone on to perform for about 25 million people worldwide.